-Cases involving allocation of parental responsibility (custody), visitation (parenting time), removal (relocation) all are required to go through mediation before trial by rules of court.
+In Illinois cases involving 1) allocation of parental responsibility (custody), 2) visitation (parenting time), and 3) removal (relocation) all are required to go through mediation before trial.
 A mediator does not decide these issues.
 A mediator attempts to bring the parties to an agreement on the issues.
 Click here for the Gitlin Law Firm’s Q&A regarding Mediation.
 There are certain exceptions to required mediation such as in cases involving domestic violence.

 About Joint Custody

-As of January 1, 2016 the term joint custody no longer appears in Illinois divorce law, although it is anticipated that in practice both lawyers and people going through a divorce may use the term.
+Since 2016 the term joint custody no longer appears in Illinois divorce law.
+Yet people going through a divorce continue to use the term.
 Basically, the closest that Illinois law comes to this concept involves decision making responsibility.
-In many or perhaps most cases significant decision-making responsibility is made jointly — allocated to both parents.
-Historically, the term “joint custody” has merely meant that both parents must agree on major issues affecting the child, such as major decisions involving education, health and religion.
-These, however, are not day-to-day issues.
+In many or perhaps most cases significant decision-making responsibility is made jointly—allocated to both parents.

-Historically, for non-infants a fairly standard pattern had been for there to be parenting time on alternating weekends, alternating legal holidays a more or less equal division of the Christmas and spring breaks, at least two weeks during the summer vacation, plus one or two post-school/work evenings once a week, or once every two weeks.
+For non-infants a fairly standard pattern had been for there to be parenting time on alternating weekends, alternating legal holidays, a more or less equal division of the Christmas and spring breaks, at least two weeks during the summer vacation, plus one or two post-school/work evenings once a week, or once every two weeks.
 The overnight parenting time usually depends on the work schedules of the parents and how close the parents live to each other.
-But there is no one-size-fits-all pattern.
+But there is no one-size-fits-all schedule.
+Every family is unique.

-Some cases are resolved in which the parents have relatively equal parenting time.
-Historically, if the matter is contested, the courts generally will not order equal parenting time, however, if the parents reach an agreement in which the children are shared on a relatively equal basis, the courts will generally approve that agreement.
+In a growing number of cases, the parents agree to a relatively equal parenting time allocation.
+Historically, if the matter is contested, the courts generally will not order equal parenting time.
+Yet if the parents reach an agreement in which the parenting time of their children is shared on a relatively equal basis, the courts honor such agreements.

 Recommendations by a Evaluator re Children’s Best Interest

-Professional recommendations by a court ordered evaluator regarding the best interest of the child to the judge are significant, but the recommendation, while influential, does not decide the case.
-The recommendation is but one of the factors the judge will consider in deciding parenting time and parental responsibilities.
+Professional recommendations by a court ordered evaluator regarding the best interest of the child to the judge are significant.
+But the recommendation, while influential, does not decide the case.
+The recommendation is but one factor the judge will consider in deciding parenting time and parental responsibilities.

 Fathers represented by “Men’s Rights Lawyer”

-No “Men’s Rights” and Father’s Rights is not a legal specialty.
-It is an advertising slogan.
+No. “Men’s Rights” and Father’s Rights is not a legal specialty.
+Some lawyers use this as an advertising slogan.
 There is no course of study or recognized training to become a “Men’s Rights” lawyer.
 Illinois does not recognize specialties in the law.
 What a father needs in seeking an allocation of parenting time or parental responsibilities is the best lawyer he can afford.

 Some fathers seek at least an equal allocation of parenting time to save child support money.
 This is a mistake.
-Truly, these issues should be independent and made based on what is best for the children.
+These issues should be independent and made based on the best of the children.

 Yes.
-The 2016 law arguably makes it more difficult to restrict parenting time.
-It provides, “Restriction of parenting time” means any limitation or condition placed on parenting time, including supervision.”
-It then presumes that both parents are “fit” and provides that, “the court shall not place any restrictions on parenting time…, unless it finds by a preponderance of the evidence that a parent’s exercise of parenting time would seriously endanger the child’s physical, mental, moral, or emotional health.
+Illinois law makes it difficult to restrict parenting time.
+Illinois law provides, “Restriction of parenting time means any limitation or condition placed on parenting time, including supervision.”
+It then presumes that both parents are “fit.”
+It provides that, “the court shall not place any restrictions on parenting time…, unless it finds by a preponderance of the evidence that a parent’s exercise of parenting time would seriously endanger the child’s physical, mental, moral, or emotional health.”

-So, what are the 2016 standards if parenting time is restricted?
+—So, what are the current standards if parenting time is restricted?

 The law provides that if the court finds that a parent engaged in any conduct that seriously endangered the child’s mental, moral, or physical health or that significantly impaired the child’s emotional development, the court shall enter orders as necessary to protect the child.
 Illinois law then provides an example of the sorts of orders as “necessary to protect the child.”
 While there are 8 specific factors in this list the first 6 are: